Uncle Styopa: PlotUncle Styopa begins with the description of a "gigantic" man Stepan (Styopa), nicknamed "Fire Tower" due to his height. The first part of the poem focuses on Styopa's struggles with his height, e.g. he cannot enjoy shooting galleries in amusement parks because he can easily touch the targets with his hand. He wears 45th size boots and always buys the trousers "of previously unheard width". He orders double portions for lunch, does not fit into a bed, and has to sit on the floor at the cinema. However Styopa is a kind person and "all children's best friend". He rescues a drowning boy and saves pigeons from a burning house by reaching for the attic and opening the window. Styopa decides that he has always wanted to serve the country, and joins the Navy. Uncle Styopa ends with his return on shore leave. He tells stories "about the war, about the bombings, about the big battleship Marat" to the pioneers. Children change his nickname to "Lighthouse".

 In Uncle Styopa The Militsioner Styopa, the former Starshina in the Navy, joins the Soviet militsiya, because he thinks that "it is important".
 He's respected by adults and children alike.
 He continues to help people: when a small boy loses his mother at the train station, Styopa lifts the child and he sees his mother in the crowd.
 When one of the traffic lights breaks down and this creates a traffic jam, the Road Traffic Control Department (ORUD) officer asks for Styopa's advice.
 Styopa reaches the light with his hand and fixes it.
 This earns him another nickname, "Traffic Light".
 He also earns the first prize in a speed skating competition, making the Militsiya proud.

 In Uncle Styopa and Yegor Styopa's wife Manya gives birth to a son named Yegor.
 His birth weight is 8 kg.
 The poem follows his childhood as he makes first steps, goes to school.
 Yegor is not as tall as his father, but he is exceptionally strong.
 He is a model student who gets good marks at school, plays sports, "eats soft-boiled eggs for breakfast", and prevents arguments among classmates.
 As he gets older Yegor becomes famous due to his strength.
 At the age of 20 he wins the European Weightlifting competition and beats the European record by lifting 330 kg.
 He later wins the gold medal at the Olympic Games.
 His dream is, however, to "fly among the stars".
-In the end of the poem he goes through the astronaut training.
+In the end of the poem he goes through the cosmonaut training.

 In Uncle Styopa The Veteran Styopa is a pensioner.
 He enjoys life, plays with children, and travels to France to see the Eiffel Tower.
 His granddaughter (Yegor's daughter) is born.
 Mikhalkov concludes the poem saying that logically Styopa "has to, unfortunately, pass away sooner or later", but "every reader knows" that the character will never get old and die.